spitbol/x64/docs/M.md

 include file.

 ```
-      (XL)                  ptr to scblk or zero
+      (XL)                  ptr to SCBLK or zero
-      (XR)                  ptr to vacant scblk of length cswin
+      (XR)                  ptr to vacant SCBLK of length cswin
                             (xr not used if xl is zero)
       JSR  sysif            call to change files
       PPM  loc              unable to open file
-      (XR)                  scblk with full path name of file
+      (XR)                  SCBLK with full path name of file
                             (xr not used if input xl is zero)
 ```